U.S. seeks reversal of landmark insider trading ruling

 Carter on Friday asked prosecutors to provide details about their evidence as he considers whether to dismiss the case altogether.

-Newman, 50, and Chiasson, 41, were found guilty in 2012 for their roles in a scheme prosecutors said reaped $72 million through trading on inside information about computer maker Dell Inc [DI.UL] and chipmaker Nvidia Corp (NVDA.O).
+Newman, 50, and Chiasson, 41, were found guilty in 2012 for their roles in a scheme prosecutors said reaped $72 million through trading on inside information about computer maker Dell Inc and chipmaker Nvidia Corp.

 Prosecutors said both men traded on tips they received from analysts working at their hedge funds who belonged to a “corrupt circle” of investment firm analysts that traded non-public information obtained from employees at various companies.